jouwdan/filmtrack/README.md

 - Clone this repository
 - Rename `.env.example` to `.env` and fill in your API & Firebase details
 - Install dependancies with `npm i`
-- Run the applicaation using `npm start`
+- Run the application using `npm start`

 ## App Design.